 Things have even gone the other way, with poker companies signing endorsement deals with high profile celebrities, such as footballer Cristiano Ronaldo and vocal artist, Katy Perry.
 Big poker organisations use these celebrities to leverage their popularity in order to get higher viewing figures for their events so that they can increase prices to advertisers (or even tickets prices), as well as attracting more people to sign up to their brand and start playing and gambling themselves.

 It is much easier to access online poker than a real world game, simply because there is so much of it available on the internet and with thousands of players waiting to play against you too.
 However, which version suits you best will be down to personal preference and, to a point, where you skillset lies.

-Playing poker in real life obviously means that you can see the other players which can be a great advantage if you are good at reading people, or a huge disadvantage if people can read you like a book.
+Playing poker in real life or at a physical casino obviously means that you can see the other players which can be a great advantage if you are good at reading people, or a huge disadvantage if people can read you like a book.

 A big part of the game involves being able to bluff and recognising when someone else is bluffing, and this aspect can be the deciding factor in some games.
 If you are particularly skilled at either, you may decide that playing face to face is best for you.
 If not, playing online can be more effective because you can concentrate on strategy and attempt to read the game rather than the person; however, the drawback is that it can backfire in spectacular fashion.

 The downside for those who like real life poker is that games are actually quite rare in casinos, usually held in separate rooms and, depending on the establishment, work on an ‘invite only’ basis.
 Because of this, poker has become a popular social activity to play in the comfort of your own home with friends for small change, and although betting remains illegal in pub and bars, it is acceptable for them to be part of poker leagues where no cash exchanges hands.
 Sometimes this can even gain you entry into licensed tournaments with cash prizes.